Gomoku: In popular culture

-Gomoku was featured in a 2018 Korean drama by Baek Seung-Hwa starring Park Se-wan.
+Gomoku was featured in a 2018 Korean film by Baek Seung-Hwa starring Park Se-wan titled Omok Girl.
 The film follows Baduk Lee (Park Se-wan), a former go prodigy who retired after a humiliating loss on time.
 Years later, Baduk Lee works part time at a go club, where she meets Ahn Kyung Kim, who introduces her to an Omok (Korean gomoku) tournament.
 Lee is initially uninterested and considers Omok a children's game, but after her roommate loses money on an impulse purchase, she enters the tournament for the prize money and loses badly, being humiliated once again.
 Afterwards, she begins training to redeem herself and becomes a serious omok player.

+In the video game Vintage Story, omok boards and pieces (made of gold, lead, and copper) can occasionally be found in ruins or as part of luxury traders' inventory.
+The board and pieces are functional, allowing players to have actual omok matches.
+In-universe, omok is so far the only game surviving from the times before the Rot.